 Can a consumer advocate rescue her points?

 Maybe.
-Earlier this year, after a lengthy ban, my advocacy team and I started accepting loyalty program cases.
+Last year, after a lengthy ban, my advocacy team and I started accepting loyalty program cases again.
 We’ve helped readers get massive refunds on their credit card points and lent a hand with some loyalty card insurance claims.
 But mostly, our consumer advocacy team has kept a low profile on loyalty problems.

 Giammanco’s case is different.
 Her problem raises questions about the value of Hilton’s program and the best way of approaching Hilton when you have a points problem.
 Ultimately, it underscores the fact that travel companies can do almost anything they want when it comes to your loyalty points — and that you need to become your own advocate to get the most out of these programs.